kylesayrs/SketchGeneration/README.md

 4. Train a toy dataset first

-I found that my best work was done when training using a toy dataset, rather than starting with the full dataset.
-Training on just a single sample helped me catch bugs and served as a basis for expected model output outside of just loss alone.
+When training using highly custom models like this one, training using a toy dataset first, rather than starting with the full dataset.
+Training on just a single sample was vital to catching bugs and served as a basis for expected model output outside of just loss alone.

 ## Future work ##